 Office of Financial Aid

-The Office of Financial Aid processes the Awards and Benefits listed under the Office of Student Assistance link.
+The Office of Financial Aid processes the Awards and Benefits listed under the Office of the Registrar link.
 You can also find information on FAFSA, and some helpful Contacts, who will be more than happy to answer any questions that you may have about your aid and how it is processed.

 Tuition Insurance is available to all students to protect their investment in their education.
 It is intended to be utilized by students who may be forced to withdraw for medical reasons.